United-Philanthropy-Forum/km-starter-kit/README.md

 ### What to do if the build:project command fails:

-If the `build:project:create` command fails when running `composer create-project` with `Fatal error: Allowed memory size ... exhausted`, edit your php configuration and raise the memory limit.
+If the `build:project:create` command fails on Pantheon when running `composer create-project` with `Fatal error: Allowed memory size ... exhausted`, then the base install of the distro has become too large (this happens regularly).
+When it fails this way, you will end up with a broken setup.
+The only way to fix this is to delete the Pantheon site and Github repo and start again.
+The most common error is on Drupal installation, getting an out of memory error.
+To work around this, create a new release of this project, specificying the "minimal" installation profiler rather than km_collaborative in composer.json script for "install-cms".
+This will skip the bigger KMC installation process.
+Once this succeeds, you'll need to run the proper profile installation on a local instance of the site and upload your database to the Pantheon Dev site.

 If the command fails because of a composer conflict, you can try to debug this by running the simpler build command locally: